vimpostor/vim-tpipeline/.github/CONTRIBUTING.md

 Similarly, if your patch fixes a bug, it would be good if you can add a test that fails before your patch and passes after your patch.
 You can take a look at some existing test files to help you get started.

+### Submitting Patches
+You can either submit your changes as a pull request on Github or send them via email to me.
+In the latter case make sure that your email client does not break the formatting of your patch, I recommend using `git send-email` for this.

 ### Developer's Certificate of Origin
 By making a contribution to this project, I certify that: